-The plan members will receive YPF's contributed funds before retirement only in the case of voluntary termination under certain circumstances or dismissal without cause and, additionally, in case of death or incapacity.
-YPF has the right to discontinue this plan at any time, without incurring termination costs.
+The plan members will receive YPF's contribution prior to retirement only in the case of voluntary termination under certain circumstances or dismissal without cause and, additionally, in case of death or incapacity.
+YPF has the right to discontinue this plan at any time, without incurring termination costs ii.
+Performance Bonus Programs:

-The total charges recognized under the Retirement Plan amounted to approximately 41 and 46 for the year ended December 31, 2012 and 2011, respectively.
+The total charges recognized under the retirement plan amounted to approximately 9 and 6 for the three-month periods ended March 31, 2013 and 2012, respectively.